IanHo2019/DID_Handbook/README.md

 ### Interaction-Weighted Estimator for DID
 [Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) propose an interaction-weighted (IW) estimator.
 Their estimator improves upon the TWFE estimator by estimating an interpretable weighted average of **cohort-specific average treatment effect on the treated (CATT)**.
 Here, a *cohort* is defined as a group consisting of all units that were first treated at the same time.

-One of the authors, [Liyang Sun](https://lsun20.github.io/) at MIT, wrote a Stata package `eventstudyinteract` for implementing their IW estimator and constructing confidence interval for the estimation.
+One of the authors, [Liyang Sun](https://lsun20.github.io/) (MIT), wrote a Stata package `eventstudyinteract` for implementing their IW estimator and constructing confidence interval for the estimation.
 To use the `eventstudyinteract` command, we have to install one more package: `avar`.
 The basic syntax is below:
 ```stata
 eventstudyinteract y rel_time_list, \\\
 	absorb(id t) cohort(variable) control_cohort(variable) vce(vcetype)